AdaCore/spark2014/reqs/use-cases/internally-generate-aspects.rst

 ^^^^^^^^

 #.
 User provides the specifications and body of a package without having included any |SPARK| aspects.
 #.
-All code is "in SPARK 2014" and GNATProve can generate global and dependency relationships where they do not exist.
+All code is "in SPARK 2014" and GNATprove can generate global and dependency relationships where they do not exist.
 #.
 Where global and dependency relationships have been specified by the user, these are used by the |SPARK tools| and the body ignored.
 #.
 The aggregation of user and tool generated relationships are used for modular flow analysis.